 Where We Are Now and How We Got Here

 The Florida Food Policy Council is a burgeoning grassroots organization that is working toward fair and healthy food for all Floridians.
-We are currently in the process of filing for our 501(c)3 status with the IRS and are a registered nonprofit with the State of Florida.
+We are a registered nonprofit with the State of Florida and a registered 501(c)3 organization.
 We are a volunteer run organization with over 150 members from various sectors of the state's food system including academia, agriculture, health, hospitality, non-profit, and the public.